Reporting issues about your application Application Appeals Process

 If you submit an appeal for the summer or fall semester, you should take the steps required to continue with admission and enrollment plans, either at UT Austin or elsewhere.

-May 1 is the deadline that many universities have in place for admitted students to accept admission offers and is also the CAP agreement deadline for some UT System universities.
-It is not a good idea to wait until you hear about your appeal decision to take steps that will assure everything is in place for you to begin your studies should your appeal be denied.
+May 1 is the deadline many universities have for admitted students to accept admission; it's also the CAP agreement deadline for some UT System universities.
+You should not put off accepting another offer until you hear about your appeal decision.
+It may be too late for you to do anything at that point if your appeal is denied.